© 2023 MJH Life Sciences™ , Cannabis Science and Technology . All rights reserved.

 As I said before, you've been a longtime friend of the show.
 You've spoken for us many, many years.
 You followed us all over the country.
 What is the thing that keeps you coming back to Cannabis Science Conference year after year?

-Braddock: I think it's the quality of the information again, because I get to learn things and the people that you have are always just so real and passionate and educated and want to share and teach.
+Braddock: I think it's the quality of the information, because I always get to learn new things.
+The people who you invite are always so real and passionate and educated and simply want to share and teach.
 It's just a lovely environment for open hearted, open minded learning and exchange.

 Is there anything else you want to share with the readers, maybe where they can find more information about Eden and the work that you're doing?

-Braddock: Well, it’s www.edenlabs.com, Eden Labs LinkedIn.
-It's pretty simple, but yeah, I would just really encourage you if you haven't gotten your ticket yet to come and see, because there are a lot of different conferences.
-To really know what's going to happen next and be on the cutting edge, it's always about the science and being around people who want to provide that information in a way that's caring.
-It’s their passion.
+Braddock: www.edenlabs.com, Eden Labs LinkedIn.
+It's pretty simple, I would really encourage you, if you haven't gotten your ticket yet, to come.
+There are a lot of different conferences but this one is unique.
+Come to the conference to really be in the know about what's going to happen next and to be on the cutting edge.
+It's always about the science and being around people who want to provide quality information in a way that's caring because it’s their passion.
 It’s not about showmanship.
 It's about education.

 To watch the full video interview with AC Braddock, please visit: https://www.cannabissciencetech.com/view/psychedelic-sustainability-ac-braddock-shares-a-preview-of-her-cannabis-science-conference-west-talk